 To try to get a better sense of what they go through, I conducted interviews with participants of both programs with kids who live in different parts of the world.
 Because of the time differences, the interviews were via email.

-Meet the four kids I interviewed: Sarah, Yaala, Mahmoud and Naomi.
+Meet the kids I interviewed: Sarah, Yaala, Naomi, and someone I’ll call Ahmed.
 Yaala Muller is a 17-year-old Israeli from the city of Modi’in, near Jerusalem, and attended the Seeds program in 2009.
-Mahmoud Jabari is a Palestinian from Hebron.
-Now 19 years old, Mahmoud has long been committed to seeing both sides of the Isaeli/Palestininan conflict and was at the Seeds camp in Maine in 2007.
+Ahmed is a Palestinian from Hebron.
+Now 19 years old, Ahmed has long been committed to seeing both sides of the Isaeli/Palestininan conflict and was at the Seeds camp in Maine in 2007.
 Naomi Lynch and Sarah Logan both attended Face to Face/Faith to Faith and are both from Belfast in Northern Ireland.
 Naomi is 19 and comes from a Catholic background.
 She went to F2F first in 2008 and returned since as an LIT (Leader in Training) in 2009.
 Sarah who is now 20, attended F2F twice, first in 2009 and then as an LIT in 2010.
 She doesn’t identify herself as either Catholic or Protestant, just Christian.

 The conflict in Israel/Palestine is extremely well known, while these days the conflict in Northern Ireland is less so.
 Because of this, I’ll only give a brief summary of the conflict in Northern Ireland.
 If you want to know more, I highly encourage looking up the conflicts — but just be sure that you don’t jump to conclusions, for as Naomi eloquently said, “Don’t assume that you have all the answers; conflict is a very complex subject and sometimes it’s hard to draw a clear line between right and wrong.”